 All water absorbs a lot of energy from the sun, with the amount absorbed directly dependent on how large the body of water is.
 For example, an ocean will absorb more energy than a lake.
 Water releases the energy back into the surrounding air very slowly.
 This is why when you go to the beach, temperatures are generally a few degrees cooler than they are further inland, as the water takes in much of the heat.

-Spirulina, an algae which can be found in open sources of warm, fresh water, absorbs energy from the sun.
+Spirulina, an algae found in open sources of warm, fresh water, absorbs energy from the sun.
 Called the "sun food," spirulina contains phycocyanin which helps the plant absorb the entire light spectrum, enabling it to absorb more sun energy than other plants.
 It is often used as a dietary supplement as it stimulates red blood cell production and can also protect cells against aging.

 Concrete absorbs solar energy well, which is why sidewalks tend to get so hot under direct sunlight.
 Partly for this reason, concrete is not a popular building material for homes or office spaces.
 Painting concrete can make a slight change in solar energy absorption.
 For example, white paint will deflect more light while black paint will absorb more.
 However, the difference is minimal, particularly if the concrete is in direct sunlight.